GovTechSG/amazon-linux-consul/README.md

 Starting / rebooting the instance using the custom AMI with all the above items should get it working / very close to working, allowing it to communicate with `consul` servers.

+## Consul Template setup for Vault token retrival and renewal

+This setup follows the implementation in [aws-auth](https://github.com/GovTechSG/terraform-modules/tree/master/modules/aws-auth).
+It is modified to use the upstart daemon so it can work with Amazon Linux.